 I know how popular chicken breast recipes are, but every now and then you need to step off that path and try another part of the chicken.
 This recipe Roasted Chicken with Blood Oranges and Meyer Lemons call for chicken thighs with skin.

 We’ll start with brining the chicken by placing the chicken in salty water.
-Best is do keep the chicken in that water overnight, but if you are in a hurry, leave it in the salty water for at least 30 minutes.
-Remove the chicken from the brine, rinse them with cold water and pat them dry with paper kitchen towels.
+Keep the chicken in that water overnight, but if you are in a hurry, leave it in the brine for at least 30 minutes.
+Remove the chicken from the brine, rinse them with cold water and pat them dry with kitchen towels.

 Prepare the pan by placing slices of blood orange and Meyer lemon, alternately on the bottom of the dish, place the chicken thighs on top, skin side up.
-Then pour a mixture of blood orange juice and white wine over the chicken and cook/roast the dish in the oven (325 degrees) for approx. 55-60 minutes, or until a thermometer inserted in the thick part read 160-170 degrees F. Then I would place the dish under a broiler on high to create a browner and crispier chicken thigh.
+Then pour a mixture of blood orange juice and white wine over the chicken and cook/roast the dish in the oven (325 degrees F).
+Cooking time is approx. 55-60 minutes, or until a thermometer inserted in the thick part read 160-170 degrees F. Then place the dish under a broiler on high to create a browner and crispier chicken thigh.
 Keep an eye on this, you don’t want to burn the chicken.

 Roasted Chicken with Blood Oranges and Meyer Lemons